Kitchen Vent Hood and Make-Up Air System

 Alumni and friends of Faith often want to know some of the current projects at Faith toward which they might give.
 We add new projects as we complete past projects, so check back to see what new projects we have added.

-If you would like to contribute to any of these projects, you can do so by
+If you would like to contribute to any of our current projects, please use the information below.

 Send checks, money orders, or credit card information to

 You may make secure donations to Faith online.
 Click here to make your donation.

 Read about the latest updates about our new seminary building from one of our student writers.
 Read More